OwnYouLtd/docs/_docs/design_goals.md

 ---
 title: Design Goals
-subtitle:
+subtitle: OwnYou has some fundamental design principles that form the bedrock of everything we want to achieve.
+There is always room for discussion but the bar for change is set high.
 tags: [Experience]
 author: Blogger One
 ---

 <a id="top"></a>

-While OwnYou is still in development, we have a number of sacrosanct design goals and principles:
+<strong>Goals and principles:</strong>

 {:.no_toc}